-That might be the case with Knowlton’s black rhinoceros.
-But trophy hunters don’t want a worn-out old lion with a moth-eaten coat; they want the biggest, healthiest young males of a species.
+That might be the case with Knowlton’s black rhinoceros, but trophy hunters don’t want a worn-out old lion with a moth-eaten coat; they want the biggest, healthiest young males of a species.
 That weakens the gene pool.

 One such operation is Africa Hunt Lodge in South Africa, which offers a list of more than 50 species available for killing, from African Porcupines ($200) to zebras ($1,000).
 On top of that, hunters pay $345 a day for accommodation and guiding.

 Rosie Cooney is with the International Union for Conservation of Nature.
-She told the BBC “Southern Africa’s seen large scale recoveries of wildlife in the 20th century, built around hunting.”
+She told the BBC that “Southern Africa’s seen large scale recoveries of wildlife in the 20th century, built around hunting.”

 Opposition to Trophy Hunting

-Those who find big game hunting repugnant vastly outnumber those who engage in it.
-As the BBC puts it “For some, there is a moral objection to the killing of animals for pleasure, for others an understandable emotional response to images of hunters posing with their kills or concerns over conservation.”
+Those who find big-game hunting repugnant vastly outnumber those who engage in it.
+As the BBC puts it, “For some, there is a moral objection to the killing of animals for pleasure, for others an understandable emotional response to images of hunters posing with their kills or concerns over conservation.”

 When news of a successful kill breaks, the hunter gets torn apart on social media.
 Just ask Corey Knowlton.
-His rhino hunt was filmed by a CNN crew and, as a result, Knowlton has faced lawsuits, online criticism, and death threats.
+His rhino hunt was filmed by a CNN crew, and as a result, Knowlton has faced lawsuits, online criticism, and death threats.

-Comedian Ricky Gervais responded to the argument that Knowlton’s money, and that of other trophy hunters, helped conservation: “If they really wanted to do a good deed they would donate the money and not shoot the animal.
+Comedian Ricky Gervais responded to the argument that Knowlton’s money and that of other trophy hunters helped conservation: “If they really wanted to do a good deed they would donate the money and not shoot the animal.
 They would be heroes then.
 As opposed to murdering scum.”

-- According to NBC News between, 2000 and 2015, “1.2 million animals, including endangered and threatened wildlife, were killed abroad by American hunters …”
+- According to NBC News, between 2000 and 2015, “1.2 million animals, including endangered and threatened wildlife, were killed abroad by American hunters.”